 - Dial 811 or enter an online locate request well in advance of digging or moving earth in any way.
-This free service will arrange for LG&E, KU and other 811 member utilities to locate and mark their underground lines, so you can dig a safe distance away from them.

-- Enter an online locate request in your state at:
+This free service will arrange for LG&E, KU and other 811 member utilities to locate and mark their underground lines so that you can dig a safe distance away from them. - Enter an online locate request in your state at: - KY: kentucky811.org - VA: va811.com

-- IN: indiana811.org

-- KY: kentucky811.org

-- VA: va811.com